Anti-Korean sentiment in Japan: 19th-20th century

-During the Meiji Restoration of the late 19th century, Japan underwent Westernization and took opportunities to exploit Qing China, which was unable to defend itself from Western forces.
-Because Korea was a tributary state of China at the time, Japan pressed Korea into the Treaty of Gangwha, forcing Korea to provide extraterritorial rights to Japanese citizens in the country, open three ports—Busan, Incheon, and Wonsan—to Japanese and other foreign trade, and establish its independence from China in foreign relations.
-For the next couple of decades, the Empire of Japan would forcefully remove any foreign influence on Korea and finally annexed the country in 1910.
+During the Meiji Restoration, Japan implemented Western-style reforms and increased its military influence in Qing China, whose prior defeats by Western powers and associated treaties had limited its capacity to oppose Japanese initiatives.
+As Korea was a tributary state of China at the time, Japan used military force and diplomatic pressure to secure the 1876 Treaty of Gangwha in which Korea granted extraterritorial rights to Japanese citizens in the country; opened the ports of Busan, Incheon, and Wonsan to foreign trade; and established independence from China in conducting foreign relations.
+Over the following decades, the Empire of Japan restricted other foreign influence in Korea and formally annexed the country in 1910.
 Japan maintained control of Korea until the end of World War II in 1945.
+Discussions of later anti‑Korean sentiment in Japan and anti‑Japanese sentiment in Korea relate these attitudes to the period of colonial rule, policies of assimilation and coercion, and disputes over historical interpretation and responsibility.